easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_API_KEY_EXPLAINED.md

 ### Next Steps:
 1. **If you have Copilot subscription:**
    - Create API key at https://github.com/settings/tokens/new
-   - Paste in Q-IDE Auth tab
+   - Paste in Top Dog Auth tab
    - Done!

 2. **If you don't have Copilot subscription:**